 Clothing retailer Land’s End ran a #SantaForADay contest during the holidays.
-The retailer tweeted out questions for their followers to answer for a chance to win a Land’s End gift card.
-It partnered with influencers, mostly parents, and asked questions that evoked emotion and touched on how important the holidays are to families.
+The retailer tweeted out questions for their followers to answer to win a Land’s End gift card.
+It partnered with influencers, primarily parents, and asked questions that evoked emotion and touched on how important the holidays are to families.

 — LandsEnd (@LandsEnd) December 18, 2016

 But it didn’t stop there.
-Land’s End also hosted a sweepstakes, through which participants could play a game for a chance to win eGift cards.
+Land’s End also hosted a sweepstakes through which participants could play a game for a chance to win gift cards.

 — LandsEnd (@LandsEnd) December 16, 2016

-T-Mobile also joined in on the holiday spirit with its 12 Days of Magenta contest.
+T-Mobile also joined the holiday spirit with its 12 Days of Magenta contest.
 Each day, for 12 days, T-Mobile gave away a product, such as headphones, smartphones, and wireless speakers.
-Prompts were less personal and more product-based, mostly asking customers how they would use the products if they were to win the contest.
+Prompts were less personal and more product-based, mostly asking customers how they would use the consequences if they were to win the contest.

 — John Legere (@JohnLegere) December 19, 2016

-What’s interesting in this case is that T-Mobile CEO John Legere, an influencer in his own right, took to his personal Twitter account to promote the contest.
+Interestingly, T-Mobile CEO John Legere, an influencer in his own right, took to his Twitter account to promote the contest.

-The key takeaway from these examples is to join in on conversations that are already happening and put a spin on them that makes sense for your brand.
-Land’s End made emotional connections with the purchasing decision-makers who are in its target market, and T-Mobile reminded consumers that it doesn’t sell only phones—it sells technology.
+The key takeaway from these examples is to join in on conversations already happening and put a spin on them that makes sense for your brand.
+Land’s End made emotional connections with the purchasing decision-makers in its target market, and T-Mobile reminded consumers that it doesn’t sell only phones but technology.

-If your brand has a social media presence, or if you’re looking to establish one, a contest or boutique giveaway is a great way to gain visibility.
-There are a number of ways you can execute a social media contest, but you essentially want to award “entries” to users in exchange for engaging with your profiles.
+If your brand has a social media presence or wants to establish one, a contest or boutique giveaway is a great way to gain visibility.
+You can execute a social media contest in several ways, but you essentially want to award “entries” to users in exchange for engaging with your profiles.
 This engagement can be in the form of likes, shares, follows, posts, comments, mentions—virtually any type of social interaction with your brand.